Best YouTube Videos & Channels on Climate Change To Watch Now

 If 15 minutes is too long, and you want a climate change explainer in less than 5 minutes, then this is the best YouTube video for you.
 In this video for National Geographic, Bill Nye – the US science communicator – explains what climate change is exactly.

-Whilst it doesn’t go into such depth as the Kurzgesagt video – such as the issues that make solving climate change difficult – it is a very useful video.
+Whilst it doesn’t go into as much depth as the Kurzgesagt video – such as the issues that make solving climate change difficult – it is a very useful video.
 Particularly if you are looking to educate your audience first before advancing to other climate change discussion points.

 Causes And Effects Of Climate Change